Opticulex/portable-neocities/README.md

 # portable-neocities
-Portable Neocities uploader using node.js easily implemented
+Portable Neocities uploader using node.js to be used with other software.